 Sydney Olympic Park is managed by Sydney Olympic Park Authority (SOPA).
 Following the conclusion of the Sydney 2000 Olympic and Paralympic Games (Sydney 2000 Games), SOPA was established to oversee the place management and plan for the next phase of development across Sydney Olympic Park.

-In accordance with s32 of the Sydney Olympic Park Authority Act 2001, SOPA enters into a licence agreement for temporary activities held in public spaces and facilities.
+In accordance with s32 of the Sydney Olympic Park Authority Act 2001, SOPA enters into a lease or licence agreement for temporary activities held in public spaces and facilities.
 This page lists notices for current proposals under consideration.

 The objects of the SOPA Act are set out at Clause 3.
 The objects require that SOPA make all reasonable attempts to -